PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 - When user amends the instruction, the system will also save the date when the instruction is amended.
 - When user amend the wire instructions, system ask the reason for the amendment and it notes is saved with the last instruction.
 - When all information (Verbal Confirmation, Entry & Second Check) of Audit Information is entered, Wire Instruction will be locked for normal user.
 When locked, Normal user can't edit Wire Instruction.
+- When user amend the instruction, system will not update the existing approve activity wire instructions.

 ### UX Rule
 - Applicable only when wire instruction is added.